-Single mothers face challenges that many people are completely unaware of.
-Raising children on their own while also working full-time to support their family.
+Single mothers face challenges that many people are completely unaware.
+Raising children while also working full-time to support their family is a stress only a single mom can relate.
 Raising a family is difficult enough for two parents.
 Raising a family as a single parent can be overwhelming at times.

-One of the options that is extremely difficult because of cost is going back to school to finish their degree so they can get a better paying job.
+One of the options that are tough because the cost of going back to school to finish their degree so they can get a better paying job.
 It can be the difference in working 2-3 jobs or just working one.
-That can literally save a mother's sanity.
+That can save a mother's sanity.

-The entire country and the world was moved by the tragic events which happened in Orlando, Florida on June 12th.
-What was more moving to us was how the local community in Orlando, as well as communities around the nation and around the world, literally stopped what they were doing and offered any assistance they could.
-Lines wrapped around for blocks to donate blood, vigils were organized and political differences were set aside for the greater good.
+The entire country and the world stopped for a moment by the tragic events which happened in Orlando, Florida on June 12th.
+What was more moving to us was how the local community in Orlando, as well as communities around the nation and the world, literally stopped what they were doing and offered any assistance they could.
+Lines wrapped around for blocks to donate blood, vigils organized and political differences were set aside for the greater good.